Waldorf: Why's it called a medium?

-- Gem-Encrusted: At one point Miss Piggy puts on so much jewelry, when she falls over she can't get back up.
+- Gem-Encrusted: At one point in the Treasure of Peg-Leg Wilson miniseries, Miss Piggy puts on so much jewelry, when she falls over she can't get back up.

 - Heroic BSoD: Kermit gets this when he finds out the tree he was born in was torn down.

 - Inexplicably Identical Individuals: Since it wouldn't be The Muppet Show without them, versions of Statler and Waldorf keep showing up even when the show goes on tour.
 And then there's the aforementioned celestial beings...